Kowshiks/HighThroughput-Traffic-Flow-System/README.md

 The min change time of any signal when it turns to green is 8 sec and the maximum would be infinity.

-The min active time of any pattern would be 0 sec
+The min active time of any pattern would be 0 sec.

 The max active time would be infinity.